woblerr/docker-pgbackrest/README.md

   You need to set `BACKREST_HOST_TYPE=tls`.

-  Using `BACKREST_TLS_WAIT`, you can change the server startup wait.
-By default, checking that the server is running will be performed after `15 seconds`.
+  Using `BACKREST_TLS_WAIT`, you can change the TLS server startup waiting.
+By default, checking that the TLS server is running will be performed after `15 seconds`.

   The variable should be `BACKREST_TLS_SERVER=disable`.